 If you've set aside your pinking shears because you think they're passé and difficult to use, or, if you think a zigzag stitch on your sewing machine can't compete with the complex stitch produced on a serger – maybe you just need a refresher on how to do them effectively and why they're are often the best choice when all you really need to do is prevent the fabric from fraying.

 Pinking is an easy, clean way to deal with seam allowances on stable, tightly woven fabrics.
 I especially like to pink seams when using crisp, smooth fabrics like taffeta, for example, because there's no added bulk from thread or binding and the saw-tooth edge creates less of a "ridge" on the right side when the garment is pressed.
 With less stable fabrics you can add a row of straight stitches on the seam allowance only for extra security.

 To pink a seam effectively and painlessly, trim away each seam allowance separately on the very edge taking off just a tiny strip of triangles at the most.
 This will keep the edges straight and even with less stress on your hand because the shears seem to work better when used just along the edge.
 For the most painless method, try a pinking blade on your rotary cutter.
 You can easily cut along the very edge of a seam allowance with or without using a ruler.

-Posted on Dec 9th, 2010 in sewing, how-to, tips & tricks, fundamentals, sewing machine, seam, edge, cutting
+Posted on in sewing, All How-To, tips & tricks, fundamentals, sewing machine, seam, edge, cutting